Jyotika-Kalra/Python---Basics/README.md

 ### Week-01-in-a-go-

-## How did Week 01 looked like with Code Academy Berlin.
+## Week01 learning with Code Academy Berlin:

 * **Installation of:**